A Payne-Whitham model of urban traffic networks in the presence of traffic lights and its application to traffic optimisation: Optimization experiments

-The RMSE has the same scale as the original data and is preferred to the Mean Squared Error (MSE).
-This metric penalizes larger discrepancies more than smaller ones, providing a comprehensive assessment of the model's ability to capture variation in the data.
-The RMSE is particularly useful when a greater emphasis is placed on minimizing the impact of larger errors in the evaluation process.
+The RMSE has the same scale as the original data, making it more interpretable than the Mean Squared Error (MSE).
+Since RMSE squares errors before averaging and then takes the square root, it places greater weight on larger discrepancies, making it particularly useful when large errors need to be penalized more in model evaluation.
 Tables \ref{tab:results_speed}, \ref{tab:results_queue}, and \ref{tab:results_both} show the results according to RMSE for all the models considering the best-performing set of parameters.
 For the models that predict the average speed and the queue length simultaneously, we calculate the average of the RMSE for each variable.